ICDM-UESTC/ROAD/README.md

-# (ROAD)Unveiling Cross-Modal Consistency: Taming Inter- and Intra-Modal Noise for Robust Multi-Modal Knowledge Graph Completion
+# (ROAD) Unveiling Cross-Modal Consistency: Taming Inter- and Intra-Modal Noise for Robust Multi-Modal Knowledge Graph Completion

-This repo provides an official implementation of **ROAD** as described in the paper:Robust and Adaptive Denoising representation learning Framework for Multi-Modal Knowledge Graph Completion
+This repo provides an official implementation of **ROAD** as described in the paper: Unveiling Cross-Modal Consistency: Taming Inter- and Intra-Modal Noise for Robust Multi-Modal Knowledge Graph Completion
+# Overview

 # Code Structure